-Bodyaesthetic Plastic Surgery & Skincare Center has been located in St. Louis, Missouri for almost 15 years and helps tummy tuck patients with addressing the excess skin of their abdomen along with toning and tightening their abdomen.
+Body Aesthetic Plastic Surgery & Skincare Center is a leading Missouri plastic surgery facility that has helped St Louis tummy tuck patients address excess skin while tightening and toning their abdomen.
 The following paragraphs will help you to learn more about an abdominoplasty (tummy tuck) Procedure.

 Everyone wants to have a flat, toned abdomen.
 As a person ages, there are multiple factors that can cause you to lose that flat abdomen.
 Sometimes diet and exercise are all that a patient needs to redevelop the flat contour of the abdomen.
 However, there are some changes that are not fixable with just diet and exercise.
 Genetics (that spare tire that mom or dad has), pregnancy, major weight changes (up and down), previous abdominal surgery, and back issues that affect posture are some of the reasons that patients lose their flat abdomen and develop the “tummy pooch.”
 Separation of the abdominal muscles (rectus or “six-pack” muscles) can also worsen the abdominal bulge and this is frequently seen following pregnancies and those patients that lose a large amount of weight.
 It is common to have patients with normal body weight and still have an abdomen that protrudes or has sagging skin and fat.